tinygrad/tinygrad/README.md

 ## Is tinygrad fast?

 Try a matmul.
 See how, despite the style, it is fused into one kernel with the power of laziness.
-Currently getting 2.2 TFLOPS on my M1 Max, and will be 8 TFLOPS once it's using the M1 Tensor Cores.

 ```python
 OPTLOCAL=1 GPU=1 DEBUG=3 python3 -c "from tinygrad.tensor import Tensor;